 Life Insurance Policy Ownership

-A life insurance policy owner can keep or transfer any or all of these rights.
+A life insurance policy owner can keep or transfer all these rights.
 Ownership rights include the following:

 - The right to sell or transfer ownership rights is called “transferability.”